Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 ## Testing

 * The Contact Us button on the index.html page brings the user straight to the Contact page bypassing the rest of the site.
 This page opens up in the same tab as the Contact page is on the same website.
+This is for potential clients who are interested by the schools description to enrol or ask for more information without viewing the teachers list or lessons page.
 * The Carousel slide on the index.html page moves to the next image and comment automatically.
 It also has arrows that the user can click to see the next image/comment to the left or right faster.
-* The email address when clicked opens up users email site in a new tab.
+* The email address when clicked opens the users email site in a new tab.
 * The social media links when clicked, open up in a new tab so user does not forget the site they left.
 * On teachers.html each of the five images when clicked links to a youtube video in a new tab.
 * Each of the images on teachers.html when hovered on displays a new image of that teacher so that the potential client can see them